 Length of credit history refers to the amount of time you have had your accounts.
 A long credit history demonstrates that you have had plenty of practice managing debt payments.

 Credit mix refers to the types of credit you rely on.
 Having both installment (mortgages and car loans) and revolving (credit cards) loans will increase your score since it shows you can handle different types of payments and terms.

 New credit accounts or applications can lower your credit score by generating a “hard pull” and by lowering your average length of credit history.

-Pay your bills on time and if possible, pay the full amount due each month.
+Pay your bills on time and if you can, pay the total amount due each month.

 Keep your credit utilization low, ideally below 30% of your credit limit

 Don’t close old credit card accounts.
 If you are thinking of closing a credit card that you’ve had for many years in order to avoid an annual fee, consider asking the card issuer to roll the account onto a similar card with no fee.
-Even if you never use the card, you’ll maintain your long credit history.
+You'll maintain your long credit history even if you never use the card.

 Check your credit report and credit score periodically.
-Keep an eye out for incorrect information or fraudulent activity, and know how to fix your credit report if you find errors.
+You can now get free credit reports for free from all three credit bureaus at annualcreditreport.com, on a weekly basis.
+Look for incorrect information or fraudulent activity, and know how to fix your credit report if you find errors.

 Once you get a good, or even excellent credit score, don’t rest on your laurels.
 Good credit hygiene, like keeping up with all of your credit card or loan payments, can help you qualify for choice loans in the future.

 Credit score myths